 The community perceived that sanitation problems are highly linked with the practice of health communication.
 According to their perception, ineffective practice of sanitation communication leads behavioural and attitudinal problems.
-Also, most of HEWs believe that lack of sanitation communication guideline is affecting their work because they focused on sanitation activities rather than changing the behaviour of the community through continuous health communication discussions.
-The unavailability of sanitation communication documents is a challenge for sanitation communication to create awareness and to change the behaviour of the community.
+Also, most of HEWs believe that lack of sanitation communication guideline is affecting their work because they focused on sanitation activities rather than changing the behaviour of the communication documents is a challenge for sanitation communication to create awareness and to change the behaviour of the community.
 Supporting this perception, the supervisors said that HEWs are mainly focused on sanitation activities during household visit.
 This affects the communication work of the community about urban health extension sanitation programme.